Ghost Brigade (band): Isolation Songs (2009–2010)

-Lineup changes, hiatus and disbandment (2011-2020)
+Lineup changes, hiatus, disbandment and the birth of Ceresian Valot (2011–2020)

 Ghost Brigade released their third studio album, Until Fear No Longer Defines Us, on 19 August 2011.
+The band played several European tours.
+One supporting Enslaved, another one supporting Paradise Lost, and also a co-headline tour with Insomnium.
+They headlined two European tours.
+The first was with Intronaut and A Storm Of Light as openers and another one with Talbot and Agrimonia.

-In 2013, long-time bassist Janne Julin left the band and was replaced Joni Saalamo.
-The band also acquired a new keyboardist in Joni Vanhanen.
-With this new lineup, the band recorded their fourth studio album, titled IV: One with the Storm.
-It was released on 7 November 2014, again via Season of Mist.
-The album was produced by the band and Tuomas Kokko.
+In 2013, bassist Janne Julin left the band Joni Saalamo replaced him.
+The band acquired new permanent keyboardist Joni Vanhanen.
+This new lineup recorded their fourth studio album, IV: One with the Storm.
+Season of Mist released it on 7 November 2014.
+The band produced the album with Tuomas Kokko.
 In December of the following year, the band announced an indefinite hiatus in a Facebook post.

+In 2019, bassist Tapio Vartiainen (Endstand, On A Solid Rock, Sons Of Aeon) replaced Joni Saalamo.
 On 7 November 2019, the band announced their reactivation and scheduled a concert at the Tanssisali Lutakko venue for 10 April 2020 with a second show on the 11th added later that month.
-However, due to the COVID-19 pandemic, these shows were pushed back to August, and later cancelled.
+Due to the COVID-19 pandemic, these shows were pushed back to August, and later cancelled.
 On 20 August 2020, the band announced their disbandment in a Facebook post.

+After the break-up, Wille Naukkarinen, Veli-Matti Suihkonen, Joni Vanhanen and Tapio Vartiainen formed Ceresian Valot.